Home Features Docs Blog Philosophy Examples FAQ

 Build collaborative features without third-party services.
 Know who's online, track cursors, and broadcast changes — all built in.

-• Who's Online Built-in presence tracking shows connected users in real-time with automatic join/leave detection.
+• Who's Online Built-in presence tracking shows connected users in real-time with automatic join/leave detection and heartbeat cleanup.

 • Live Cursors LiveCursorMixin broadcasts cursor positions for Google Docs-style collaboration.